rltillett/cloud-genomics/_episodes/04-data-roundtripping.md

 file using the same name it had on the server: species_EnsemblBacteria.txt

 It's important to note that both ``curl`` and ``wget`` download to the computer that the command line belongs to.
-So, if you are logged into AWS on the command line and execute the ``curl`` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.
+So, if you are logged into our server on the command line and execute the ``curl`` command above in the server terminal, the file will be downloaded to our server machine, not your local one.

-### Moving files between your laptop and your instance
+### Moving files between your laptop and the server

-What if the data you need is on your local computer, but you need to get it *into* the cloud?
-There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're using a transfer program, it needs to be installed on your local machine, not on your instance.
-If you're typing into a terminal, the terminal should not be logged into your instance, it should be showing your local computer.**
+What if the data you need is on your local computer, but you need to get it *onto* the server?
+There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're using a transfer program, it needs to be installed on your local machine, not on the server.
+If you're typing into a terminal, the terminal should not be logged into our server, it should be showing your local computer.**

 These directions are platform specific so please follow the instructions for your system: